klust/LUMI-BE-training-materials/docs/intro-evolving/08_Lustre.md

     OSTs and even multiple OSSes.
 As we shall see, this is also the key to getting very high bandwidth access to the data.

-    Each MDT is a filesystem, again usually with some level of RAID or similar technologies to survive disk failures.
+    Each OST is a filesystem, again usually with some level of RAID or similar technologies to survive disk failures.
 One OSS typically has between 1 and 8 OSTs, and in a big setup a high availability setup will be used again (as is the case in LUMI).